Other Health Impairment

 - For more complex activities, simplify steps to make them more manageable.

-- Seat the student close to the teacher and away from any peers that might be distracting.
+- Seat the student close to the teacher and away from any peers who may be distracting.

 - Post a daily and weekly schedule that clearly delineates each activity.
-These schedules can then be used as prompts to direct the student back on task.
+Use these schedules as prompts to direct the student back on task.

 - Keep these schedules as consistent as possible, and keep unstructured time at a minimum.
 (Other Health Impairments)